Show All Answers

 Street light outages or damaged streetlights in Plano can be reported directly to the following sources:

-If you are unable to locate the street light needing repair, please report the outage through FixIt Plano.
+If you are unable to locate the street light needing repair, you can report the outage through FixIt Plano.

 To report a power outage in Plano, you must contact your provider directly.
 You can find the outage number for your provider on your electric bill.

-Damaged utility equipment is the responsibility of the utility company; however, the City of Plano can facilitate your request with the appropriate company.
+Damaged utility equipment is the responsibility of the utility company.

-Reports of damaged equipment can be submitted through FixIt Plano.
+Reports of damaged equipment can be submitted through FixIt Plano and we will forward to the utility.
 To assist in timely repairs, please include address and picture of damaged equipment.

-Typical repair time for damaged utility equipment in Plano is 7-14 days but could be longer depending on the issue.
-If there is a safety issue, such as a large exposed hole in the ground, measures will be taken to ensure the area remains safe until repairs can be completed.
+Typical repair time for damaged utility equipment in Plano is two weeks but could be longer depending on the issue.

 The cables or wires you see in your driveway or alley are temporary cables used by utility companies to prevent services from being interrupted to you and/or your neighbors while repairs are being made.

-If there are trees growing into the power lines at your home and they are located in the City of Plano right of way, report it through FixIt Plano.
+If there are trees growing into the power lines in the City of Plano right of way, you can report it through FixIt Plano and we will forward to the utility company.
 Include the location and a picture of the overgrown trees.